-State Super's free Interview Service is available to all members, including pension members.
+State Super's free Interview Service is available to all current and deferred benefit members as well as pension members.

 Interview Services are available by appointment only from 9.00am to 5.00pm on Fridays.

 Interviews take place at the Trustee's office, centrally located at Level 16, 83 Clarence Street in the city.
 Customer service staff can meet with you face-to-face to assist with general advice about your scheme, superannuation information, and even assist with completing administrative forms or other paperwork.